 You just cut the length you need and then sew across the bottom to stop it splitting.

 Heads are manually put on which I find a bit fiddly to do but my mother is great at.
 There is a definite knack to putting on the heads.

 Purchasing the heads separately for continuous zippers is a definite advantage as there are a lot of fancy zipper heads which you can use instead of the boring rectangle ones.

 Types of Zipper | Coil Sizes of Zipper

 Zips come with different sized teeth called coils.
 The zipper coil width is measured across the actual teeth and not the fabric tape.
 Larger numbers mean larger teeth!

 YKK zips which is one of the better-known zipper brands has numerous types of zipper with coil sizes from 2 to 10.
 If you are sewing clothing or handbags you will usually use a size 3.
 Handbags and clutches use a size 3 or 5.
 The larger the coil size the wider the fabric tape on either side of the teeth and the larger the head.

-The length of a zip is measured from the bottom stopper to the top stoppers.
-In other words, you measure the length of a zipper along the teeth.
-NOT the fabric tape.
+The length of a zipper is measured from the bottom metal stopper to the top stoppers.
+In other words, you measure the length of a zipper along the teeth and NOT the fabric tape.